Natto: Legendary origins

-One story about the origin of nattō attributes it to the samurai Minamoto no Yoshiie (1039–1106), who was on a campaign in northeastern Japan between 1086 and 1088 AD.
+One story about the origin of natto attributes it to the samurai Minamoto no Yoshiie (1039–1106), who was on a campaign in northeastern Japan between 1086 and 1088 AD.
 One day, his troops were attacked while boiling soybeans for their horses.
 They hurriedly packed up the beans, and did not open the straw bags until a few days later, by which time the beans had fermented.
 The soldiers ate it anyway, and liked the taste, so they offered some to Yoshiie, who also liked the taste.

 Another story involves Prince Shotoku (574–622), who is said to have wrapped the leftovers of boiled soybeans in straw bags for his horse.
 As people happened to eat these fermented beans and found them delicious, this type of fermented stringy beans soon gained popularity in Japan because of its unique taste and strong flavor.

 Chinese douchi

-Before nattō, there was a similar dish of fermented black soybeans food in China called shì, chǐ(豉), or douchi (豆豉 (dòuchǐ)).
+Before natto, there was a similar dish of fermented black soybeans food in China called shì, chǐ (豉), or douchi (豆豉 (dòuchǐ)).
 These are salted, fermented and aged whole soybean seasonings or condiments invented in China and spread throughout East Asia.
 They are usually made from fermented soybeans and with an ample amount of salt; however, the ingredients and production methods differ in Japan.
 Chinese use both black and yellow soybeans to produce douchi.
-The amount of salt used also differentiates douchi and nattō in taste and appearance.
+The amount of salt used also differentiates douchi and natto in taste and appearance.

 The cultivation methods of soybeans and rice were imported from China to Japan during the Yayoi period, and later on, the circulation of salt began to flourish in Japan.
 This provided an opportunity for the production of douchi to become popular in Japan.
-Because salt was expensive at the time, it has been suggested that nattō was invented by accident during the production of douchi.
+Because salt was expensive at the time, it has been suggested that natto was invented by accident during the production of douchi.

 A wooden slip was excavated in Heijō-kyō, which had the Chinese character 豉 (chǐ; soybean) written on it.
-The excavation of the slip is considered an evidence to support the hypothesis that the invention of nattō was based on the Chinese douchi imported to Japan.
+The excavation of the slip is considered an evidence to support the hypothesis that the invention of natto was based on the Chinese douchi imported to Japan.

 The Chinese character 豉 entered Japan in the 8th century.
-It was pronounced "kuki" until the 11th century, when nattō became a new name for fermented soybeans.
+It was pronounced "kuki" until the 11th century, when natto became a new name for fermented soybeans.

 Commercialization in the Taisho period

-A change in the production of nattō occurred in the Taishō period (1912–1926), when researchers discovered a way to produce a nattō starter culture containing Bacillus subtilis without the need for straw, thereby simplifying the commercial production of nattō and enabling more consistent results.
+A change in the production of natto occurred in the Taishō period (1912–1926), when researchers discovered a way to produce a natto starter culture containing Bacillus subtilis without the need for straw, thereby simplifying the commercial production of natto and enabling more consistent results.

 Nutrition

-Nattō is 55% water, 13% carbohydrates, 19% protein, and 11% fat (table).
-In a 50 g serving, nattō supplies 110 calories and is a rich source (20% or more of the Daily Value, DV) of several dietary minerals, especially iron (33% DV) and manganese (73% DV), and vitamin K (542% DV).
-Nattō contains some B vitamins and vitamin C in moderate amounts (table).
+Natto is 55% water, 13% carbohydrates, 19% protein, and 11% fat (table).
+In a 50 g serving, natto supplies 110 calories and is a rich source (20% or more of the Daily Value, DV) of several dietary minerals, especially iron (33% DV) and manganese (73% DV), and vitamin K (542% DV).
+Natto contains some B vitamins and vitamin C in moderate amounts (table).